-Patterson Harkavy regularly represents victims of racial discrimination.
+Patterson Harkavy has a long history of fighting on behalf of employees subjected to racial discrimination at work.
 In one case, attorney Burton Craige successfully represented the government, asserting claims of employment discrimination on behalf of black extension agents across North Carolina.
 Burton’s victory was eventually affirmed by the United States Supreme Court in a case establishing standards for statistical proof in wage discrimination cases.

 In addition to representing individual victims of discrimination, our attorneys also regularly provide appellate assistance to those fighting discrimination.
 In recent years, we have filed briefs defending the Racial Justice Act and in support of the UNC Center of Civil Rights.

 If you think you have been the victim of discrimination because of your race, contact us to see if we can help.